valence-corp/sprite/docs/_tutorials/6_createGraph.md

 ---

 The `newVertex` method (and the other record creation methods) allow for the creation of multiple records in the same operation.
-This is preferable to sending a command for each record, although also valid.
+This is preferable to sending a command for each record (although, that is also valid).
 Just send the data for the desired records as an array of objects representing the records.

 The result will be returned as an array of the created records.
 This example destructures the expected results for use in the next step.